IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #migrate-to-fcm}
 {: android}

 Google Cloud Messaging (GCM) has been [deprecated](https://developers.google.com/cloud-messaging/faq) and is integrated with Firebase Cloud Messaging (FCM).
-Google will turn off most GCM services by April 2019.
+Google turns off most GCM services by April 2019.
 {: android}

-If you are using a GCM project, [then migrate the GCM client apps on Android to FCM](https://developers.google.com/cloud-messaging/android/android-migrate-fcm) .
+If you are using a GCM project, [then migrate the GCM client apps on Android to FCM](https://developers.google.com/cloud-messaging/android/android-migrate-fcm).
 {: android}

-For now, the existing applications using GCM services will continue to work as-is.
+For now, the existing applications that use GCM services continue to work as-is.
 Since the {{site.data.keyword.mobilepushshort}} service has been updated to use the FCM endpoints, going forward all the new applications must be using FCM.
 {: android}

 After migrating to FCM, update your project to use FCM credentials instead of the old GCM credentials.